lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 .. admonition:: About extra per atom commands
     :class: info

-    The extra/[something]/per/atom commands are here for
+    The *extra/something/per/atom* commands are here for
     memory allocation, they ensure that enough space is left for a certain number of attribute for each atom.
 We wont worry about those commands in this tutorial, just keep that in mind if one day you see the following error message:

-    ..  code-block:: bash
+    ..  code-block:: bw

         ERROR: Molecule topology/atom exceeds system topology/atom (src/molecule.cpp:1767)